Academic and Student Services

 • Contraception, sexually transmitted diseases (STD), HIV testing, and counseling

-• Physicals, vision, and hearing screening
+• Physicals and vision screening

 • Substance abuse prevention, assessment, and referral

-• Immunizations and tuberculin skin testing
+• Limited immunizations and tuberculin skin testing

 • Educational consultations: nutrition, lifestyle, weight management, smoking cessation, and substance abuse

-• Insurance and claim assistance
+• Insurance assistance

 Health Insurance